I click high beams on and off around blind curves to warn other cars: I am coming, and I am coming fast.

 I strip myself down to my essence in writing – my instinct carves whatever path it chooses, and what I end up saying, even if painstakingly crafted, is without exception, undiluted and uncensored.
 But now I find myself in a position where another person is immediately involved.
-So I grapple between honoring their privacy versus my desperate urge for expression, which I can’t see it as anything other than a dragon – again – but an angry, awake, baby dragon thrashing inside me.
+So I grapple between honoring their privacy versus my desperate urge for expression, which I can’t see as anything other than a dragon – again – but an angry, awake, baby dragon thrashing inside me.

 Everywhere I go, everything I do, I’ve had an overflow of sentences crowding my mind, sentences I haven’t written, because I’m paralyzed with the idea of having to measure them out since there is someone else involved.